-Scenario: You started off using just a few components in your GCP system, but over time that usage expanded across a wider variety of services and use cases.
+You started off using just a few components in your Google Cloud Platform (GCP) system, but over time that usage expanded across a wider variety of services and use cases.
 This makes it important for you to monitor how usage changes over time and to set up alerting mechanisms that will notify the security team when unexpected access occurs.

 How to use Splunk software for this use case

 The playbook checks whether there is a service account and a Compute VM or just a service account.
 Metadata about the keys owned by that service account are gathered using the GCP IAM app, and if there is a Compute VM instance, the playbook gathers metadata about that as well.
 After gathering this data, format blocks are used to compile it into a prompt, and the analyst is asked whether to delete the associated service account keys and stop the Compute instance, if applicable.
 To use the playbook: